-In 2018, our program launched a longitudinal curriculum, Colorado REACH (Race, Education and Advocacy in Community Health), with a focus on the care of vulnerable patients, social determinants of health, and advocacy.
-Throughout their training, residents are given dedicated time to participate in the 4-year longitudinal curriculum.
+In 2018, our program launched a longitudinal curriculum, Colorado REACH (Race, Equity and Advocacy in Community Health) with the goal of highlighting the patient’s perspective by placing the focus of training on the care of vulnerable populations, social determinants of health, advocacy and health equity.

 The REACH curriculum starts on day one of intern orientation with an introduction to resident continuity clinic that is followed by a scavenger hunt of Southwest Denver to learn about the community and different resources that exist for patients.
 Each year of training that follows is designed to strengthen knowledge of the different aspects of working within community health by providing a specific focus during residents’ ambulatory month such as medically complex patient care and transitions of care, primary care in an FQHC, care of vulnerable populations, and mental health and addiction medicine.
 You can find an overview in the slideshow below.

 Advocacy is also introduced to trainees at the start of intern year with an invitation to join our resident-led JEDAI committee, which was created to provide guidance, structure and support for any project they wish to join or embark upon during residency.
 Check out our JEDAI committee to learn more about what our residents are doing in the community.
 Senior residents participate in an advocacy training half day session that includes an expert panel discussion and hands-on training in drafting an argument to prepare residents to engage in advocacy beyond the clinic walls.
 Check out our shout-out by the CO AAP here.